-Undergraduate Academic Advising at Fontbonne University is an integral part of the larger mission of the University.
-It serves to assist students in identifying and achieving their educational goals while creating collaborative relationships with other institutional departments, faculty and staff.
+Undergraduate Academic Advising at Fontbonne University is an integral part of its larger mission.
+It helps students identify and achieve their educational goals while creating collaborative relationships with other institutional departments, faculty, and staff.

-Both professional and faculty academic advisors are dedicated to reaching out to students by providing the necessary information regarding policies, degree programs, courses, schedules and registration.
-Academic advisors also engage students developmentally through self-directed learning, creating and confirming academic plans, discussing personal and professional goals and making referrals when appropriate.
+Both professional and faculty academic advisors are dedicated to connecting with students by providing necessary information regarding academic policies, procedures, degree planning, and course registration.
+Academic advisors also engage students developmentally through self-directed learning, confirming academic plans, discussing personal and academic goals, and making referrals when appropriate.

-The Office of Undergraduate Academic Advising serves as a resource for all Fontbonne undergraduate students, including those interested in considering a change of major, minor, certification or concentration, a double major or dual degree.
-The professional staff directly advises undecided students as well as all students who matriculate as either firsttime, first-year or those transfers with fewer than 15 credits.
-They are additionally available for general questions.
+Undergraduate Academic Advising directly advises undecided, first time-first year, and transfer students with 30 credits or less.
+However, the advising office also serves as a resource for all Fontbonne undergraduate students including those interested in considering a change of major, minor, certification or concentration, double major or dual degree.

 Students who are new to the university are especially encouraged to come by to make sure they are aware of academic policies and procedures, as well as services and opportunities available to them.
-More information can be found at www.fontbonne.edu/advising
+More information can be found at www.fontbonne.edu/advising.